dheero/OBF.github.io/wiki/Minutes:2008_BOSC_Meeting.md

         -   Confirm past term expirations of those who did not run again for the Board.
         -   What to do about the Secretary seat?
-        -   Some of the items on the agenda here need to a legitimate vote by the Board (with prior notification and quorum satisfied).
+        -   Some of the items on the agenda here need a legitimate vote by the Board (with prior notification and quorum satisfied).
             Should plan for a (presumably virtual) voting Board meeting soon afterwards.

     2. Voting on the board appointments
         -   Kam Dalhquist has already served as a major organizer for